ElliotTheRobot/LILACS-mycroft-core/README.md

 This fork will be merged / released as add-on when it is complete

+The idea is that mycroft gathers knowledge about anything it hears, searches info on several possible backends when asked, and learns from user input

+This knowledge comes both in the form of connections/properties of subjects and text info, this allows mycroft:

+- to be vocally programmed about relationships of things (music tastes, family relationships)
+- to gather all the info from the internet, more backends can be added any time
+- to deduce answers from node relationships and answer several kinds of questions
+- to be more personal
+    - "individual" knowledge between units
+    - a "personality" depending on usage history
+    - can "talk/rant" about subjects
+- store gathered knowledge in several fashions
+    - collective database
+    - personal database

+### Where does the knowledge come from

+- WolframAlpha
+- ConceptNet
+- Wikipedia
+- Wikidata
+- Dbpedia
+- Wikihow
+- Ask user

 ### Info-node structure

 information and their relationship is stored in concept nodes, kinda like a single subjet at a time